How To Choose the Right Ecommerce KPI to Track in 2024

 In addition to being specific, goals should also be achievable.
 Consider your resources, budget, and current performance when setting goals.
 Setting unrealistic goals can lead to frustration and demotivation.
 Furthermore, goals should be aligned with your overall business strategy and take into account the total cost and resources required to achieve them.
 By setting clear, achievable goals, you can track your progress and make strategic decisions to drive the success of your ecommerce business.

-3. Align kpis with key business objective
+3. Align KPIs with key business objective

 To effectively track and measure the success of your ecommerce business, it's important to align your KPIs with your business objectives.
 This alignment ensures that you are tracking the metrics that are most relevant to achieving your goals.